wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/create-api-using-cr.md

 A single API in APK project is defined using a set of combined Kubernetes resources.

 - <b>API</b> - With the `API` CRD, you can effortlessly design and manage APIs using Kubernetes-native tools.
-Simplify the deployment process and focus on what matters most – crafting outstanding APIs.This is the root level resource for an API.
+Simplify the deployment process and focus on what matters most – crafting outstanding APIs.
+This is the root level resource for an API.
 API related metadata are also defined in this CR.

 - <b>HTTPRoute</b> -  The `HTTPRoute` CRD empowers you to configure HTTP routes and filters for your APIs efficiently.
 You refer to `HTTPRoute` resources from  `API`.